dogweather/forkful/content/en/google-apps-script/strings/searching-and-replacing-text.md

 ---
 date: 2024-02-01 21:12:07.593467-07:00
-description: "How to: Google Apps Script offers a straightforward way to search and\
-  \ replace text, especially within Google Docs and Sheets.
-Below are examples for\
+description: 'How to: Google Apps Script offers a straightforward way to search and replace text, especially within Google Docs and Sheets.
+Below are examples for both.'
-  \ both.\u2026"
-lastmod: '2024-03-13T22:44:59.655813-06:00'
+lastmod: '2024-04-05T21:53:35.333238-06:00'
 model: gpt-4-0125-preview
 summary: Google Apps Script offers a straightforward way to search and replace text, especially within Google Docs and Sheets.